Find a neuroscience specialist

 - Vascular Compression

-Centura Health has healthcare providers and hospitals providing neurological care throughout Colorado and western Kansas.
-While every hospital provides diagnostic testing and medical treatments for neurological conditions, only certain Centura Health hospitals offer specialized neurological care such as epilepsy monitoring, deep brain stimulation, minimally invasive brain surgery and other highly specialized services.
+CommonSpirit Health has healthcare providers and hospitals providing neurological care throughout Colorado, Utah and western Kansas.
+While every hospital provides diagnostic testing and medical treatments for neurological conditions, only certain CommonSpirit Health hospitals offer specialized neurological care such as epilepsy monitoring, deep brain stimulation, minimally invasive brain surgery and other highly specialized services.
 Locating specialized care in specific hospitals allows us to recruit the physicians and clinical teams that focus on those areas and also buy the most advanced technology.
-Every Centura Health hospital and provider is part of a neuroscience system that ensures patients get the most appropriate care available.
+Every CommonSpirit Health hospital and provider is part of a neuroscience system that ensures patients get the most appropriate care available.

 Yes, neurosurgeons perform many types of spine surgery, including minimally invasive procedures to treat spine conditions that cause neck and back pain.
 Like orthopedic surgeons, neurosurgeons can specialize and obtain extra training, called fellowship training, in spine surgery.